liferay/liferay-docs/en/developer/customization/articles/50-product-navigation/05-providing-the-user-personal-bar/03-customizing-the-personal-menu.markdown

 [TOC levels=1-4]

 The Personal Menu is a portlet in @product@, and is the only item occupying the User Personal Bar out of the box.
-Add entries to the Personal Menu by implementing the `PersonalMenuEntry` [interface](https://github.com/liferay/liferay-portal/blob/7.2.0-ga1/modules/apps/product-navigation/product-navigation-personal-menu-api/src/main/java/com/liferay/product/navigation/personal/menu/PersonalMenuEntry.java).
+You can add entries to the Personal Menu by implementing the `PersonalMenuEntry` [interface](https://github.com/liferay/liferay-portal/blob/7.2.0-ga1/modules/apps/product-navigation/product-navigation-personal-menu-api/src/main/java/com/liferay/product/navigation/personal/menu/PersonalMenuEntry.java).
 If you're adding a portlet entry to the Personal Menu, the process is